-Jim Davidson chose to relaunch his floundering career by doing the Edinburgh Fringe.
+Jim Davidson chose to relaunch his floundering career by doing the Edinburgh Fringe in 2014.
 Ellis & Rose took this to be the final nail in the coffin of the Fringe, and decided to do a show about everything wrong with the world’s greatest arts festival.
 They did so in their own incendiary way, solid in the conviction that they were right.
 And they were.

 ☆☆☆☆ – The Skinny

-The boys’ second Edinburgh Fringe show was even bigger, crazier and lawsuitier than the first!
-They were included in The Scotsman’s Comedy Round-Up of the festival and won The Malcolm Hardee ‘Pound of Flesh’ Award for “their relentless pursuit of the kind of publicity money cannot- and perhaps should not- buy”.
+In 2013 the boys were included in The Scotsman’s Comedy Round-Up of the festival and won The Malcolm Hardee ‘Pound of Flesh’ Award for ‘their relentless pursuit of the kind of publicity money cannot- and perhaps should not- buy’.
 The award was a one-off created especially for them in lieu of the usual ‘Act Most Likely To Make A Million Quid’ Award.
-They won because Rich gave Gareth a black eye in a stunt which brought their comedy from the stage and the confines of an hour-long show into the streets of Edinburgh and in the national press (it’s complicated.
-Look it up).
-2014 was also the year they did a show called Jimmy Savile: The Punch & Judy Show.
+They won because Rich gave Gareth a black eye in a stunt which brought their comedy from the stage and the confines of an hour-long show into the streets of Edinburgh and even the national press (it’s complicated, look it up).
+2014 was also the year they performed Jimmy Savile: The Punch & Judy Show.
 It was inexplicable.

 ☆☆☆☆ – The Public Reviews

-“This double-act forms a classic, winning combination… Utter chaos, but lots of laughs, Ellis and Rose may have just made my day.
+“A joyous occasion… Utter chaos, but lots of laughs, Ellis & Rose may have just made my day.
 Even if they also made me hold a box which they claimed had a dead badger in it.”

 ☆☆☆☆ – Fringe Biscuit